It's an ambitious project,

-Wild Streets aims to become a globally used app for the co-creation of green towns and cities worldwide.
-It aims to raise global awareness of the benefits of green cities and empowering people to get involved locally.
-By asking people what they really want, Wild Streets provides a tool for developers, planners, and decision-makers for the realization of truly inclusive and sustainable green urban spaces.
-Wild Streets intend to collect data on an unprecedented, which can inform the planning of urban green infrastructure on a world-wide scale.
-These are mighty ambitious endeavors, we agree, but as the pressure on our cities continues to increase (and our efforts to cope with climate change does not happen fast enough), ambition is a prerequisite if we are to create livable, low-carbon cities successfully.
+Wild Streets aims to become an revolutionary tool for citizens everywhere to participate in the co-creation of inspiringly green towns and cities.
+It is an engaging way to raise awareness of the value of green cities globally, and to empower people to get involved locally.
+By asking people what they really want, Wild Streets provides a tool for developers, planners, and decision-makers for the realisation of truly inclusive and sustainable green urban spaces.
+By collecting aggregated data and citizen’s actual ideas, it can inform the planning of better urban green infrastructure on a world-wide scale.
+These are mighty ambitious endeavours, we agree, but as the pressure on our cities continues to increase (and our efforts to adapt to and mitigate climate change do not happen fast enough), ambition is a prerequisite if we are to create liveable, low-carbon cities successfully.

 Wild Streets was founded in 2017 by Ascha Lychett Pedersen, a macroeconomist and UN sustainability specialist, when still living in London.
-In 2018, Wild Streets became a team as Sophie Plitt joined as Chief Science Officer.
-Sophie is an urban forester with nearly a decade of experience working with community-driven projects in New York.
-Jai Sandhu, the newest member to our team, comes with a design background, and a particular interest in applying his creative process to issues which matter.
-He is especially driven by ideas for sustainability which improve humankind’s relationship with the natural world.
+Jai Sandhu comes with a design background, and a particular interest in applying creative process to issues which matter, particularly ideas for sustainability which improve humankind’s relationship with the natural world.

 Wild Streets is a not-for-profit association registered in Denmark with CVR no. 39872595.
 To achieve its mission, Wild Streets will benefit from a number of carefully assembled advisory boards with the experience and knowledge needed within the different subject addressed in this project.

 Please get in touch if you are interested in contributing to any of the currently open advisory boards as listed below.
-The final list of members will be announced in due time.
+The final list of members will be announced soon.

-We’re assembling a board of experts who have extensive data and knowledge within the fields of urban forestry, ecosystem services and the impact of flora on human health, as well as the other features of the Wild Streets algorithm.
+We’re creating a network of experts who have extensive data and knowledge within the fields of urban forestry, ecosystem services and the impact of flora on human health.

-Wild Streets will pursue advise from people with extensive experience in civic engagement and stewardship through either public sector, NGO or corporate campaigns.
+Wild Streets is shaped by advice from people with extensive experience in civic engagement and stewardship through public sector, NGO and corporate campaigns.